App icon

 How to design and test the icon

-Test the icon (and the first screenshot) with each store’s native experiments rather than guessing — the difference between two icons can be a meaningful swing in install rate.
+Test the icon (and the first screenshot) with each store’s native experiments rather than guessing.
+The difference between two icons can be a meaningful swing in install rate.

 - Design for small sizes: simple, high-contrast, one memorable mark.